Learn from the best! Alex and Lauren from CreateAndGo.

 M gave me her unconditional love and changed my life for the better.
 We don’t choose mental illness.
 Life can be cruel but it can also be beautiful.

-My optimism helped her pass the impossible and still does till these days.
+My optimism helped her pass the impossible and still does to these days.

 Her chronic illness brings back depression and fear for the unknown future.
 She worries on a daily basis.
 Sometimes To such an extent, it blinds her to see that I’m happy.